TommyIX/ADMIRE/README.md

 Due to data privacy factors, we are unable to provide MR_AVBCE dataset.
 However, we do provide pretrained weights on all datasets, and for the key comparative experiments such as semi-supervised MT/PSMT on MR_AVBCE.

 Download links: [Google Drive](https://drive.google.com/drive/folders/1ZkXoHa3GsI7DZpFRz7DBffz4YUVkDjUY?usp=sharing)   [Baidu Netdisk](https://pan.baidu.com/s/1Hn4HJKWzVOuAmRaAUhgJ6Q?pwd=2p30)   [123Pan](https://www.123pan.com/s/NJGiVv-Q3rud.html)

+### Contact

+You are welcomed to open an issue if you have any question regarding to the paper or the code.
+You can also contact me via email: [Jinhong Wang](mailto:Jinhong.Wang@mbzuai.ac.ae)